-While reaching ignition on NIF has proven more challenging than first expected, we gain new understanding of the process with every experiment.
-We have learned important lessons about the limitations of our simulations and have used that knowledge to address issues and continually improve implosion performance.
+While reaching ignition on NIF proved more challenging than first expected, researchers gained new understanding of the process with every experiment.
+For example, they learned important lessons about the initial limitations of their simulations and used that knowledge to continually improve both the models and implosion performance.

-In particular, the advent of high-resolution 3D modeling and simulations has contributed to a better understanding of the perturbation sources—including such “engineering features” as the thin membranes that suspend the target capsule inside the hohlraum and the fill tubes used to inject fuel into the capsule—that interfere with implosion performance.
+In particular, the advent of high-resolution 3D modeling and simulations contributed to a better understanding of the perturbation sources—including such “engineering features” as the thin membranes that suspend the target capsule inside the hohlraum and the fill tubes used to inject fuel into the capsule—that interfere with implosion performance.
 Other factors inhibiting energy yield are laser-plasma and hydrodynamic instabilities, asymmetries in the hohlraum x-ray flux that drives the implosion, and the mixing of capsule material with the fuel.

-The addition of new and enhanced diagnostics, such as multiple line-of-sight neutron detectors, has also led to improved target performance.
-The ability of new high-performance supercomputers and powerful “deep learning” techniques to process, analyze, and simulate the mountain of data produced by these diagnostics in 3D over a broad range of perturbation sources—capsule surface imperfections, engineering features, drive asymmetries— has significantly improved the ability of simulations to match experimental results.
+The addition of new and enhanced diagnostics, such as multiple line-of-sight neutron detectors, also led to improved target performance.
+The ability of new high-performance supercomputers and powerful “deep learning” techniques to process, analyze, and simulate the mountain of data produced by these diagnostics in 3D over a broad range of perturbation sources—capsule surface imperfections, engineering features, drive asymmetries— significantly improved the ability of simulations to match, and even predict, experimental results.

 Since the first NIF laser shots, scientists have set records for neutron yield and the amount of energy generated.
 Neutron yields have grown exponentially since NIF experiments began; more energy is being coupled to the target capsule; implosion velocities have increased; and the pressures in the center of the implosion are many times higher.
-The result has been a steady increase in energy yield that culminated with the July, 2023, shot that fired 2.05 MJ of energy on an ignition target and produced a yield of more than 1.3 megajoules (MJ), 25 times more than the record yield of 1.35 MJ set in 2021 (see “Threshold of Ignition”).
+The result has been a steady increase in energy yield that culminated with the July, 2023, shot that fired 2.05 MJ of energy on an ignition target and produced a yield of more than 3 MJ, more than twice the record yield of 1.35 MJ set in 2021 (see “Threshold of Ignition”).